 Photo: Love this table setup with lots of wooden elements - KHL

 A new suite (no. 11) is currently under construction on the historic grounds.
 It will be connected to a sauna, with a private terrace overlooking the garden and pool.
-You can already enjoy WELLBEING at Palácio Belmonte, but as of spring 2017 WELLNESS will be added.
-Two treatment rooms will be the guests` disposal.
+You can already enjoy WELLBEING at Palacio Belmonte, but as of spring 2017 WELLNESS will be added.
+Two treatment rooms will be at the guests` disposal.
 I can already imagine the relax after a nice massage, looking at orange trees and bouganvilla, with the gentle noise of church bells in the background.
-Put Palácio Belmonte on your bucket list if you are looking for an exceptional experience that combines history, culture, wining and dining and even nature in the middle of an exciting city.
+Put Palacio Belmonte on your bucket list if you are looking for an exceptional experience.
+It combines history, culture, wining and dining and even nature in the middle of an exciting city that is Lisbon.
+And the capital city is a perfect hub to explore other places in Portugal, such as the spectacular Algarve with some of Europe´s finest beaches.

 Have a look at my interview with the owners which was produced in 2015: